 You can also view bootstrapped preferences here.
 These are a subset of learned preferences whose values are specified in the capsule to accelerate or bypass the learning process for those values.

-The primary effect in the simulator is to specify display resolution.
+When you change devices, the primary effect in the Simulator is changing the display resolution.
 If you choose a device that does not have a display, hands-free mode will automatically be enabled.

 On mobile device targets, three UI themes are available:

 When the Dark theme is selected, images specified with

 dark-theme will be used; when the Light theme is selected, images specified with